Cuba, Illinois

 Cuba is a city in Fulton County, Illinois, United States.
 The population was 1,184 at the 2020 census.

 History

 Historical photo of the United Electric Coal Co's.
 Cuba Mine near Cuba, Fulton Co., Illinois.
-Shown is the largest dirt moving machine in USA at the time, used for strip mine operations during the mid 20th century.
-It could move 1000 cubic yards of overburden in an hour.
+Shown is the largest dirt moving machine in USA at the time (1946), used for strip mine operations during the mid 20th century.
+It could move 1,000 cubic yards of overburden in an hour.
 The overburden in Cuba is about 100 feet thick.
 The rotary shovel could take six cubic yards per minute.

 Cuba was founded in 1837 when the two rival towns of Centerville and Middleton merged.
 The new town was named after the island of Cuba.
+The name could be in reference to the town of Havana, roughly 15 miles to the southeast.
 A post office has been in operation at Cuba since 1837.

 Geography

 Cuba is located near the geographic center of Fulton County.
 Illinois Route 97 passes through the city, leading north 40 mi to Galesburg and south 20 mi to Havana on the Illinois River.

 According to the 2021 census gazetteer files, Cuba has a total area of 0.54 sqmi, all land.